quic/qbox/README-local.md

     Finally **AFTER** the command line is read, if the `lua_file` parameter has been set, the configuration file that it indicates will also be read.
 This can be prevented by passing 'false' as a construction parameter (`ConfigurableBroker(argc, argv, false)`).
 The `lua_file` will be read **AFTER** the construction key-value list, and after the command like, so it can be used to over-right default values in either.

+## Print out the available params

+It is possible to display the list of available cci parameters with the `-h` option when launching the virtual platform.

+CAUTION:

+This will only print the parameters at the begining of simulation.

 [//]: # (SECTION 100)
 ## The GreenSocs utils Tests